ircv3/ircv3-specifications/extensions/metadata.md

 ### Examples

 * `FAIL METADATA TARGET_INVALID ExampleUser!lol :Invalid target.` when a client refers to an invalid target.
-* `FAIL METADATA KEY_INVALID %key% %target% :That is not a valid key.` when a client refers to an invalid key.
+* `FAIL METADATA KEY_INVALID %key% :That is not a valid key.` when a client refers to an invalid key.
-* `FAIL METADATA KEY_NO_PERMISSION %key% %target% :You do not have permission to set %key% on %target%` when a client attempts to access or set a key on a target when they lack sufficient permission.
+* `FAIL METADATA KEY_NO_PERMISSION %target% %key% :You do not have permission to set %key% on %target%` when a client attempts to access or set a key on a target when they lack sufficient permission.
 * `FAIL METADATA SUBCOMMAND_INVALID destr0y :Invalid subcommand.` when a client calls a `METADATA` subcommand which is not defined.

 ## Numerics